SLES in the News

 Click here for original article

-South Loop School's main building, at 1212 S. Plymouth Ct., has become overcrowded and needed more space, Shelton said in an email announcing the change.
+School School's main building, at 1212 S. Plymouth Ct., has become overcrowded and needed more space, Shelton said in an email announcing the change.
 But without new space to expand into, the best solution was to reduce the number of students coming into the school, she wrote.

 So Shelton said she reached the conclusion with officials from Chicago Public Schools that the best option would be to remove the school's regional gifted center entirely — not just kindergarten, as originally proposed last month.
 The result would be more room for local students, she said.

-CPS closing South Loop gifted program
+CPS closing School gifted program

 By Noreen S. Ahmed-Ullah, Chicago TRIBUNE, November 10, 2011